britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-plus-metadata-defeat.md

 {{blind-tcp-attacks}} may also be used for hypercookie exposure, albeit with further risk of connection disruption.

-Further, Out-of-band identification methods, e.g. linking a flow's five- or six-tuple with an identifier and using some other protocol to export this linkage, is also not considered, as it is practically impossible for users and far endpoints to detect and defeat.
+Further, out-of-band identification methods, e.g. linking a flow's five- or six-tuple with an identifier and using some other protocol to export this linkage, is also not considered, as it is practically impossible for users and far endpoints to detect and defeat.

-The metadata injection techniques presented in this document are emphatically not recommended for use on the Internet; this document is intended to educate members of the Internet engineering community about the potential for abuse in TCP as defined and deployed.
+The metadata injection techniques presented in this document are EMPHATICALLY NOT RECOMMENDED for use on the Internet; this document is intended to educate members of the Internet engineering community about the potential for abuse in TCP as defined and deployed.

 # Terminology

-todo

-define stateless TCP firewall.

-define stateful TCP firewall.

-define split TCP device.
+As used in this document:

+- "Stateless TCP firewall" refers to a middlebox {{RFC3234}} that selectively drops single malformed TCP packets.
+A stateless TCP firewall can defeat TCP metadata injection techniques which rely on noncompliant formation of single TCP packets.

+- "Stateful TCP firewall" refers to a middlebox that selectively drops TCP packets not conforming to the protocol by modeling the TCP state machine on both endpoints.
+A stateful TCP firewall can defeat TCP metadata injection techniques which relies on noncompliant formation of TCP packets and/or flows.

+- "Split TCP firewall" refers to a middlebox which terminates a TCP connection on one its Internet-facing side and opens a separate TCP connection on the other side.
+Split TCP firewalls defeat most of the TCP-specific metadata injection techniques in this document.

+# Metadata Injection Techniques

-# Injection abusing Internet Protocol features
+## Abusing Internet Protocol features

-## Identification using EAP64 addressing
+### Identification using EAP64 addressing

-todo: before privacy addressing IPv6 did this automatically. mitigation: don't use EAP64 SLAAC. what breaks: practically nothing, you should already be doing this.
+todo: before privacy addressing IPv6 did this automatically. how many bits: 48. mitigation: don't use EAP64 SLAAC. what breaks: practically nothing, you should already be doing this.

-## Identification using DHCPv6
+### Identification using DHCPv6

-todo: if attacker can run a dhcpv6 server, can place user identifying information in the host part of the address. defeat: disable dhcpv6 on client. what breaks: dhcpv6. detection without defeat: analyze assigned address to see how persistently it is linked to a user.
+todo: if attacker can run a dhcpv6 server, can place user identifying information in the host part of the address. how many bits: < 64 defeat: disable dhcpv6 on client. what breaks: dhcpv6. detection without defeat: analyze assigned address to see how persistently it is linked to a user.

+### Identification using Flow ID

+todo: there are free bits in the IPv6 header, and you can just use them for stuff. how many bits: 20. defeat: practically none. impractical defeat: zero flow ID. what breaks: anything that uses flowID for ECMP.

-# Injection abusing Legacy Internet Protocol features
+## Abusing legacy Internet Protocol features

-## Fragment Identifier Rewriting
+### Fragment Identifier Rewriting

-todo: does this actually work? rewrite ip id, you get sixteen bits.
-mitigation: none with vanilla IPv4.
+todo: does this actually work? rewrite ip id. how many bits: 16. mitigation: none with vanilla IPv4. use header modification detection as in hiccups.

-# Injection abusing Transmission Control Protocol Features
+## Abusing Transmission Control Protocol Features

-## Initial Sequence Number Rewriting
+### Initial Sequence Number Rewriting

-todo: initial sequence number can be rewritten for 32 bits of identification per flow.  can use subsequent connections to the same server to leak bits serially, with coding for error correction. requires flow state tracking to rewrite all sequence numbers in the flow. does not work if other ISN rewriting proxies live along the path, signal does not traverse split TCP devices.
-mitigation: none with vanilla TCP. use header modification detection as in hiccups.
+todo: initial sequence number can be rewritten. how many bits: 32, associated with five-tuple. requires flow state tracking to rewrite all sequence numbers in the flow. does not work if other ISN rewriting proxies live along the path, signal does not traverse split TCP devices. mitigation: none with vanilla TCP. use header modification detection as in hiccups.

-## Urgent Pointer Identification
+### Urgent Pointer Identification

-todo: urgent pointer not broken in most cases without split TCP, because it would require a checksum recalc. need more data. you get 16 bits, but can use subsequent connections to the same server to leak bits serially, with coding for error correction. mitigation: configure all firewalls to zero urgent pointer when URG flag not set. what breaks: other efforts to reuse urgent pointer.
+todo: urgent pointer not broken in most cases without split TCP, because it would require a checksum recalc. need more data. how many bits: 16, associated with packet and/or five-tuple. mitigation: configure all firewalls to zero urgent pointer when URG flag not set. what breaks: other efforts to reuse urgent pointer.

-## Piggybacked Experimental TCP Options
+### Piggybacked Experimental TCP Options

 todo: find a packet with enough headroom between segment and MTU, add an experimental TCP option with metadata. you can even allocate an ExId
-{{RFC6994}} and give in an innocuous name so people won't look too closely at your traffic. option will be ignored by far endpoint. won't pass certain middleboxes or firewalls. mitigation: aggressive deployment of stateless TCP firewalls configured to drop all experimental options not in use on the network. what breaks: TCP Fast Open, as some implementations still use the experimental option; anything your stateless firewalls don't understand, such as other TCP options and transport protocols.
+{{RFC6994}} and give in an innocuous name so people won't look too closely at your traffic. option will be ignored by far endpoint. won't pass certain middleboxes or firewalls. how many bits: up to max tcp option size less overhead, depending on mtu headroom, associated with packet and/or five-tuple.
+mitigation: aggressive deployment of stateless TCP firewalls configured to drop all experimental options not in use on the network. what breaks: TCP Fast Open, as some implementations still use the experimental option; anything your stateless firewalls don't understand, such as other TCP options and transport protocols.

-## Empty Segments with Experimental TCP Options
+### Empty Segments with Experimental TCP Options

-todo: as above, but if you can't find a packet with enough headroom you can just generate a pure ACK and stick an option on it. mitigation: as above. what
-breaks: as above.
+todo: as above, but if you can't find a packet with enough headroom you can just generate a pure ACK and stick an option on it. how many bits: as above, but lack of concern about headroom means you can get up to max tcp option bits, associated with a five-tuple. mitigation: as above. what breaks: as above.

+### Low-Order Bits in TCP Timestamps

+todo: not many bits per packet, useful for longer flows. idea: TCP packet generation rate is lower than the timestamp frequency. use n low-order bits per packet. how many bits: n, for low n, associated with a packet and/or five- tuple. mitigation: disable or strip timestamp options. what breaks: rtt estimation and paws, passive timestamp measurement.

+### Out of Window Segments

+todo: send segments not generated by client wildly out of window, place metadata in segment. out of window segments will traverse any device not looking at TCP state, but will not pass any stateful TCP firewall or split TCP device. they will be dropped by the endpoint. how many bits: as many as you can fit in a segment, associated with a five-tuple. mitigation: aggresive deployment of stateful TCP firewalls will cause early drop of out of window segments. what breaks: anything your stateful firewalls don't understand, such as other TCP options and transport protocols.

-## Bad Checksum Segments
+### Bad Checksum Segments

-todo: send segments not generated by client with a bad checksum, place metadata in segment. bad checksum segments will traverse any device not looking at tcp, but will not pass any stateless or stateful TCP firewall  or split TCP device. they will be dropped by the endpoint. mitigation: aggressive deployment of stateless TCP firewalls will cause early drop of bad checksum segments. what breaks: anything your stateless firewalls don't understand, such as other TCP options and transport protocols.
+todo: send segments not generated by client with a bad checksum, place metadata in segment. bad checksum segments will traverse any device not looking at tcp, but will not pass any stateless or stateful TCP firewall or split TCP device. they will be dropped by the endpoint. how many bits: as many as you can fit in a segment, associated with a five-tuple.. mitigation: aggressive deployment of stateless TCP firewalls will cause early drop of bad checksum segments. what breaks: anything your stateless firewalls don't understand, such as other TCP options and transport protocols.

-## Christmas Tree Segments
+### Christmas Tree Segments

-todo: send segments not generated by client with silly flag combinations, place metadata in segment. out of window segments will traverse any device not looking at TCP, but will not pass any properly configured stateless or stateful TCP firewall or split TCP device. careless selection of flags may lead to state breakage, so this method is brittle compared to the other ones.
-mitigation: aggressive deployment of stateless TCP firewalls will cause early drop of christmas tree segments.
+todo: send segments not generated by client with silly flag combinations, place metadata in segment. christmas tree segments will traverse any device not looking at TCP, but will not pass any properly configured stateless or stateful TCP firewall or split TCP device. careless selection of flags may lead to state breakage, so this method is brittle compared to the other ones. how many bits: as many as you can fit in a segment. mitigation: aggressive deployment of stateless TCP firewalls will cause early drop of christmas tree segments. what breaks: anything your stateless firewalls don't understand, such as other TCP options and transport protocols.

+# Combination of Techniques

+todo: two ways to combine these techniques to get more bits per packet and/or per flow. first: multiple packets per flow with encoding for error correction and ordering. second: multiple techniques in a single packet. coding can also help with making it easier to recognize that a packet has been successfully hypercookie-injected or -coerced.

-# Recommendations
+# Recommendations and Outlook

-todo: bad news: users can't do anything to mitigate. can detect if they test against their own far endpoints. altruistic mitigation: tcp-checking firewalls everywhere. downside:
+todo: bad news: users can't do anything to mitigate. can detect if they test against their own far endpoints. altruistic mitigation: tcp-checking firewalls everywhere. downside: firewalls in places you don't otherwise need them, with further ossification of TCP and reduction in deployability of new transport protocols and protocol features.

 # IANA Considerations

 This document has no actions for IANA [EDITOR'S NOTE: please remove this section at publication.]

 # Security Considerations

+tl;dr everything is ruined

 # Acknowledgments

-mami ack. plus bof participants ack.
+mami ack. plus bof participants ack. ted hardie. the staff at mother.dk for bringing the pizza.